 Changchun Travel Guide

-Compared with other historical cities in the country like Beijing and Xian, Changchun is a young city with only 200 years' history; however the present city is charming with several fine names which can give you a general impression of this big city.
+Local Highlights: Compared with other historical cities in the country like Beijing and Xian, this city is a young one with only 200 years' history; however the present city is charming with several fine names which can give you a general impression of this big city.

 City of Automobiles: The city is the cradle of Chinese automobile industry, a famous auto city in the country.
 On July 13, 1956, a truck branded with Jiefang was produced, which opened a new age for the country's auto industry.
 This truck was the first automobile entirely made by Chinese.
 Famous International Automobile Fair makes it a real City of Automobiles.